gopasspw/gopass/README.md

 ## Contributing

 We welcome any contributions.
 Please see the [CONTRIBUTING.md](https://github.com/gopasspw/gopass/blob/master/CONTRIBUTING.md) file for instructions on how to submit changes.
-If your are planning on making more elaborate or controversial changes, please discuss them on the [gopass-developers mailing list](https://groups.google.com/forum/#!forum/gopass-developers) or on IRC before sending a pull request.

 ## Further Documentation